Planning

 Stage 1 - Eastern Hub Firming Battery

 The Eastern Hub Firming Battery is in the early stages of planning.
-ACE Power submitted a Scoping Report to the Department of Planning, Housing & Infrastructure earlier this year.
-Secretary’s Environment Assessment Requirements (SEARs) have now been issued for this project– the SEARs outline the areas of the projects that will need to be assessed in the Environmental Impact Assessment (EIS).
+ACE Power submitted a Scoping Report to the Department of Planning, Housing & Infrastructure in 2024.
+Secretary’s Environment Assessment Requirements (SEARs) have now been issued for this project– the SEARs outline the areas of the projects that will need to be assessed in the Environmental Impact Statement (EIS).

 Visit the NSW planning portal to read the Scoping Report and SEARs for this project.